pingcap/docs-dm/en/task-configuration-guide.md

 >
 > If you do not need to filter specific tables or you only need to migrate specific tables, skip this configuration.

-To configure the block allow list of data source tables for the data migration task, see the following two steps:
+To configure the block and allow list of data source tables for the data migration task, perform the following steps:

-1. Configure a global filter rule set of the block allow list in the task configuration file.
+1. Configure a global filter rule set of the block and allow list in the task configuration file.

     ```yaml
     block-allow-list:
-      bw-rule-1:                           # The name of the block allow list rule.
+      bw-rule-1:                           # The name of the block and allow list rule.
         do-dbs: ["test.*", "user"]         # The allow list of upstream schemas to be migrated.
 Wildcard characters (*?) are supported.
 You only need to configure either `do-dbs` or `ignore-dbs`.
 If both fields are configured, only `do-dbs` takes effect.
         # ignore-dbs: ["mysql", "account"] # The block list of upstream schemas to be migrated.
 Wildcard characters (*?) are supported.
         do-tables:                         # The allow list of upstream tables to be migrated.
 You only need to configure either `do-tables` or `ignore-tables`.
 If both fields are configured, only `do-tables` takes effect.